crabshank/Cheat-engine-tools/readme.md

+## attachBpLog.lua

+#### Log registers at a breakpoint, then print those registers if another breakpoint is hit.
+Used to provide extra data from earlier in the program's execution.
+Set a breakpoint on code that you know runs before the breakpoint you set with Cheat Engine's GUI.
+Useful for shared opcodes.

+To use: place the the file into your autorun folder, open the LUA Engine and type in 'attachBpLog.' (without quotes), and then it will show you the methods listed below:

+### Methods on (attachBpLog.…):

+* **attachBp(a)** -> Attach logging breakpoint to address a

+* **dumpRegisters()** -> Force dump last stored registers to output (Not recommended to use; done after Cheat Engine GUI set breakpoint hit, anyway.)

+* **removeAttachedBp()** -> Remove attached breakpoint

 ## proxValues.lua

 #### To find multiple values that lie in an area of memory of max size *m* bytes or an unlimited number of bytes (argument of 'proxValues.fullScan(m)', below).